Margaret Hamilton

 ?

-Note: The clips on this page and on My Attic Treasures 2 are not necessarily focused on Maggie or The Wizard of Oz.
+Note: The clips on this page are not necessarily focused on Maggie or The Wizard of Oz.

 A fantasy video could also be one in which I've taken the musical soundtrack, only ever recorded in mono, and used sophisticated software to isolate voices and instruments to create a "true" (but fake) stereo version.